Shop Pay, Apple Pay, PayPal: Why GA4 Misses Revenue

 Why the $450/month server-side pipe barely moved the numbers

-In practice it does some of this and not all of it, and its pricing is not what the blogs mention.
+In practice it does some of that, not all of it, and the price is not what the blogs let on.
 Elevar charges $200/month for the 1,000-order tier, $450/month for 10,000 orders, $950/month for 50,000 orders.
 Their Expert Installation add-on starts at $1,000 one-time.
-Littledata starts at $199/month for 1,500 orders, climbs to $990/month at 10,000 orders.
-Analyzify lists $109 to $206/month, with a server-side tagging add-on from $1,490 to $2,790 one-time depending on whether you self-host on Google Cloud or use a Stape-hosted container.
-Stape is the infrastructure-only option at $17 to $167/month (annual billing), plus Google Cloud Run hosting costs that realistically add $60-$240/month depending on traffic volume.
+Littledata starts at $199/month for 1,500 orders and climbs to $990/month at 10,000.
+Analyzify lists $109 to $206/month, with a server-side tagging add-on of $1,490 to $2,790 one-time, depending on whether you self-host on Google Cloud or use a Stape-hosted container.
+Stape is the infrastructure-only pick at $17 to $167/month on annual billing, plus Google Cloud Run hosting that realistically adds $60 to $240/month on top, depending on your traffic.
+So the real bill is higher than the headline number, every time.

 | Problem | sGTM / CAPI |